colcon/colcon-clean/README.md

 [![GitHub Workflow Status](https://github.com/ruffsl/colcon-clean/actions/workflows/test.yml/badge.svg)](https://github.com/ruffsl/colcon-clean/actions/workflows/test.yml)
 [![Codecov](https://codecov.io/gh/ruffsl/colcon-clean/branch/master/graph/badge.svg)](https://codecov.io/gh/ruffsl/colcon-clean)

 An extension for [colcon-core](https://github.com/colcon/colcon-core) to clean package workspaces.
-Enables cleaning of various colcon paths, such as build or install folders, for either the entire workspace or for selected perpackge with advanced path globing options.
-In conjunction with [colcon-package-selection](https://github.com/colcon/colcon-package-selection), this extension can help maintin a higenic builds when leveraging persistent workpsaces for caching by allowing users to finely remove stale artifacts while preserving what can be cached for during software development.
-For example, when pulling various changes into a local workspace to review pull requests, this extension can be used to wipe only build and install paths for modified or effected packages, ensuring subsqent build are not cross contaminated from previous jobs.
+Enables cleaning of various colcon paths, such as build or install folders, for either the entire workspace or for selected packages with advanced path globing options.
+In conjunction with [colcon-package-selection](https://github.com/colcon/colcon-package-selection), this extension can help maintain hygienic build environments while leveraging persistent workspaces for caching by allowing users to finely remove stale artifacts, preserving what can be cached during software development.
+For example, when pulling various changes into a local workspace to review pull requests, this extension can be used to wipe only the build and install paths for effected packages, ensuring subsequent builds are not cross contaminated from previous jobs.

-The extension works by generating lockfiles that incorporate the respective state of package source files, either directly via hashing source directories or indirectly via detected revision control.
-Upon successful task completion for a package job, as when evoking colcon verbs like build, test, etc, these lockfiles are updated for the evoked verb, thereby delineating the provenance of the job’s results.
-For package selection, these lockfiles are then used to assess whether a verb’s cached outcome for a package remains relevant or valid.
+The extension works by providing a convenient wrapper around filesystem deletion, allowing users to specify at which base paths to be cleaned (`build`, `install`, `log`, `test_result`), at what level cleaning should take place (global workspace or per package), and if specified what exact files should (or should not) be removed.

 ## Quick start